Could've Been (Tiffany song)

 "Could've Been" is a song by American teen-pop artist Tiffany, released as the third single from her debut album, Tiffany (1987).
 The track was written by Lois Blaisch and produced by George Tobin.
+Could've Been was discovered by music industry Insiders Don Charles McGovern who worked under the George Tobin Music Production umbrella, McGovern and Schmidt found Lois Blaich singing Could've Been in a Hungry Tiger restaurant in Thousand Oaks, California and knew it was a hit and brought the song to Producer, George Tobbin who then was developing Tiffany.
 It was released first to North America on November 20, 1987.
 The song became a hit, topping the charts of the United States, Canada, and Ireland.